dbaelz/adbons/README.md

 ## Development
 adbons is a Python 3.5 (and above) command line tool.
-It's currenlty in the beta phase and work in progress.
-Any suggestions, bug reports or pull requests are very much appreciated.
+It's still work in progress.
+Any suggestions, feature requests, bug reports or pull requests are very much appreciated.

 ## License
 adbons is licensed under the [BSD License](https://github.com/dbaelz/adbons/blob/master/LICENSE).